Una donna per amico (song)

 At the 2006 Winter Olympics Opening Ceremony, "Una donna per amico" was played during the entrance of the Italian home team.
 Miss Italia, Edelfa Chiara Masciotta, carried the placard wearing a Moschino-designed dress.
-The Italian flag, called il Tricolore, was carried by 19-year-old figure skater Carolina Kostner.
+The Italian flag, called il Tricolore, was carried by then 19-year-old figure skater Carolina Kostner.

-"Una donna per amico" was covered by several artists, including Mina, Giorgia, Rosario Fiorello.
-It named a 1998 television series starring Elisabetta Gardini and a 2014 film directed by Giovanni Veronesi and starred by Fabio De Luigi and Laetitia Casta.
+"Una donna per amico" was covered by several artists, including Rosario Fiorello and the band Sugarfree.
+It named a 1998 television series starring Elisabetta Gardini and a 2014 film directed by Giovanni Veronesi and starring Fabio De Luigi and Laetitia Casta.